-8.2 Sphinx markup
+9.2 Sphinx markup

 Туре Notes

 centered Supported

 code Limited support.

 Supported languages (for highlighting) are limited to the languages supported by

 Confluence's code block macro.
 This applies to a language defined in a code-block

 directive or set through a highlight directive.

 The code-block directive contain the options emphasize-lines and lines which

 are not supported in the Confluence markup.
 The code block macro only supports a

-simple line numbers (configurable with the linenos option).
+simple line numbers (configurable with the linenos option; Confluence v1 editor

+only).

 When the class attribute contains collapse, the macro will be configured to be

 collapsed.

 deprecated Supported

 download Supported

 glossary Supported

-hlist Supported
+hlist Limited support.

+When using a Confluence v2 editor, the maximum columns for an hlist is three.

 manpage Supported

 production list Supported

 toctree Supported

 versionadded Supported

 versionchanged Supported

-8.2.
-Sphinx markup
+9.2.
+Sphinx markup 55